ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 "extension_type" indicates the type of extension, and "extension_data" contains information specific to the extension.

-### Leader State {#leader-state}

-The leader MUST buffer reports while waiting to aggregate them.
-The leader SHOULD NOT accept reports whose timestamps are too far in the future.
-Implementors MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.

 ## Verifying and Aggregating Reports {#aggregate-flow}